-Shankhpushpi is tridoshhar and balances Vata, Pitta and Kapha.
+Shankhpushpi is tridoshhar and balances Vata, Pitta, and Kapha.
 Shankhpushpi reduces different types of stress, including psychological, chemical and traumatic.
-It has anti-anxiety, hypotensive and mental function improving property.
+It has an anti-anxiety, hypotensive and mental function improving the property.
 It is a brain tonic and used to treat mental weakness, mental disorders, insanity, to improve memory.

 Shankhpushpi is beneficial for neurodegenerative diseases.
-It has antioxidant action and improves memory.
-It is employed in medical treatment of brain related ailments like dementia, OCD, phobias and insomnia.
+It has antioxidantaction and improves memory.
+It is employed in the medical treatment of brain-related ailments like dementia, OCD, phobias, and insomnia.
 Its consumption retards memory loss and has been tried successfully in Parkinson Syndrome and Alzheimer’s disease.

-The constituent convolvine is responsible for blocking M2 and M4 cholinergic muscuranic receptors.
-It potentiates effects of arecoline, a muscuranic memory enhancer that ameliorates cognitive defects in Alzheimer’s.
+The constituent convolving is responsible for blocking M2 and M4 cholinergic muscarinic receptors.
+It potentiates the effects of arecoline, a muscarinic memory enhancer that ameliorates cognitive defects in Alzheimer’s.
 The paste made from small leaves of shankhpushpi mixed with its roots and flowers can be taken regularly.

 Brahmi – Bacopa monniera Linn

-Brahmi / Bacopa monnieri (often confused with its close relative Gotu kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
-It is pungent (Katu) after digestion (Vipak) and Cool in potency.
-Brahmi balances Vata, Pitta and Kapha Dosha.
-It works on seven Dhatu of body.
-Brahmi is especially beneficial for mind.
-It is a nervine tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
+Brahmi / Bacopa monnieri (often confused with its close relative Gotu Kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
+It is pungent (Katu) after digestion (Vipak) and Cold in potency.
+Brahmi balances Vata, Pitta, and Kapha Dosha.
+It works on seven Dhatu of the body.
+Brahmi is especially beneficial for the mind.
+It is a nervine Tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
 In Ayurveda, it is indicated in mental weakness, anxiety, skin disorders, and fever.
 It is a memory vitalizer and nervine tonic.

 - Rasa (Taste on Tongue): Bitter/Titka, Astringent/Kashaya